 Tag—You’re it!
 That’s the feeling millions of Americans have as they find themselves stepping up to help an aging family member or friend.
 They’re not trained caregivers.
 In many cases they haven’t planned for this.
 So now what?
 Kari Berit is here to help.
-A professional and family caregiver, Kari has been delivering upbeat, practical, and solutions-orientated presentations for more than 25 years.
+A professional and family caregiver, Kari has been delivering upbeat, practical, and solutions-orientated presentations for more nearly 30 years.
 So-called “elephant” issues, family baggage, caregiver stress, and connecting with parents are just some of the issues Kari tackles.
 It doesn’t matter if you are currently in the midst of giving care or just beginning, Kari’s S.A.N.E.
 Method – Supported, Appreciated, Not Guilty, and Energized – will help you stay healthy while giving care.
 As our aging population explodes, this may be one of the most important presentations you attend this year.

 “Kari Berit is as delightful in print as she is during her professional speaking engagements.
 She tells it like it is: with humor, respect and wisdom.
 Kari Berit is savvy about family challenges that can arise in the care of aging parents and is a fountain of knowledge about creative activities that work.”

 – B. Roberts, St. Olaf College

 How do we care for our elders if we do not understand the aging process or simply want to avoid it?
 Do we know how to behave as we get older?
 What happens to our bodies?
 Our minds?
 What is normal and what is dementia?
 What can we control and what do we need to just accept?
 Who will take care of us as our needs increase?

 Kari Berit will show you how to care for an aging loved one with more confidence.
 She will also teach you how to use her S.A.N.E. model for self care—feeling Supported, Appreciated, Not Guilty and Energized.